bashtage/arch/doc/source/bootstrap/confidence-intervals.rst

 The confidence interval function allows three types of confidence intervals to be constructed:

-* Nonparametric, which only resample the data
+* Nonparametric, which only resamples the data
 * Semi-parametric, which use resampled residuals
 * Parametric, which simulate residuals

-Confidence intervals can then be computed using one of 5 methods:
+Confidence intervals can then be computed using one of 6 methods:

 * Basic (``basic``)
 * Percentile (``percentile``)